-The U.S. Bureau of Labor Statistics predicts 30% job growth for all cardiovascular technology positions between 2012 and 2022, which is much faster than average.
+The U.S. Bureau of Labor Statistics predicts 22% job growth for cardiovascular technologists and technicians between 2014 and 2024, which is much faster than average.
 It is likely that positions will increase for cardiac monitor technicians as well, but these techs can significantly improve their marketability and income by learning other related procedures.
-The median salary for a cardiac monitor technician was $31,207 in February 2014, according to Salary.com.
+The median salary for a monitor technician was $32,715 in May 2015, according to Salary.com.

 Alternate Career Options

 Medical and Clinical Laboratory Technologist and Technician

 Technicians may enter this field with an associate's degree, while technologists need a bachelor's degree, to collect samples and conduct testing on tissue samples and bodily fluids.
 In addition, technologists perform more complicated procedures.
 According to the BLS, technologists could expect a 14% increase in positions during the 2014-2024 decade, while jobs for technicians were anticipated to expand by 18%.
 The BLS reported annual median salaries of $60,520 for technologists and $38,970 for technicians.

 Nuclear Medicine Technologist